 Being pregnant is supposed to be one of the most joyous occasions of a woman’s life.
 However, there are many embarrassing moments that come with pregnancy.
 It’s funny to think of it this way, but these embarrassing pregnant problems or moments can also be called side effects.
-(Just like people have side effects to medications, there are side effects to pregnancy!)

 There are many things that women can prepare themselves for like contractions, labor, doctor visits, and the common occurrences of pregnancy.
 We cannot, on the other hand, prepare ourselves for the embarrassing pregnant problems because no one talks about them.

 In this article, we are going to discuss many of the embarrassing moments of pregnancy, the moments that many women are too embarrassed to discuss, along with solutions to each.

 Normally more common in the first trimester, pregnant women experience gas and bloating like never before.
 The really embarrassing piece of this is the actual passing of gas, you kind-of have to let it out or it causes pain.
 The solution to this is to eat smaller meals more often throughout the day.
 Also, cut down on foods like beans, broccoli, and carbonated drinks.

 Incontinence gets worse as you progress through pregnancy.
 The bigger the baby, the more pressure you will have on your bladder, causing the incontinence to become more progressive.
 In some cases coughing or sneezing can make you to tinkle on yourself.
 Some women think that drinking more liquid at night, rather than during the day, will help to eliminate this embarrassing moment.